WELCOME TO MY WORLD

-As a gay man living with HIV and in recovery from mental illness and addiction, my mission is to help others who struggle with these issues know that they are not alone and encourage them to speak out.
+As a gay man living with HIV, mental illness and addiction who is navigating the rocky road of recovery, my mission is to help others who struggle with these issues.
+My message: You are not alone.
+Speaking out about your challenges raises awareness and gives you a sense of purpose.
 If I can talk about it, so can you!

 My story began in 1996 when I lost my 66-year-old mother to breast cancer.
 Two months later I was diagnosed HIV positive and my life went gray.
 I was extremely depressed.
 What’s more, soon after that I was diagnosed with bipolar disorder—formerly known as manic depression—which is a form of mental illness.
 I went for a walk on the Charles River in Boston, then went home and for close to two months didn't leave.
 I can remember early on needing someone to accompany me to my doctors’ appointments as I wasn't hearing what was being explained to me.
 I became detached from my community, stopped working, and really just wanted to let go, but I didn't and went on to create this Web site in 2004.
 It is a work in progress, and is the core of my recovery from both substance addiction and mental illness.